 Ok, now back to the tips:

 Social media, talking to people, harassing family and friends - do what you need to do to get ahead!
-Knowing the right people can be key to opening doors, so be opportunistic in making new contacts - these not-at-all-staged shutterstock models get it:
+Knowing the right people can be key to opening doors, so be opportunistic in making new contacts.

 LinkedIn needs to be your new best friend too.
 Build your profile, add your credentials and a (professional) profile pic and then get people to endorse your skills.
 Start following people and companies you like, connect with people you know and watch your network grow.